acadTags/Rare-disease-identification/README.md

 * Weakly supervised data creation: `step1_tr_data_creat_ment_disamb.py`.
 * Weakly supervised data representation and model training: `step3.4` for MIMIC-III discharge summaries, `step3.6` for MIMIC-III (and Tayside) radiology reports.

-If all files are set (bert-models, MIMIC-III data, SemEHR outputs), the main steps of the whole pipeline can be run with `python run_main_steps.py'.
+If all files are set (bert-models, MIMIC-III data, SemEHR outputs), the main steps of the whole pipeline can be run with `python run_main_steps.py`.

 ## Reproducing main results from the paper

-### main: Text-to-UMLS results:
+### Main results: Text-to-UMLS

 MIMIC-III discharge summaries: `python step4_further_results_from_annotations.py`